rmbennett/HPC-5/readme.txt

 Levels = 1 looks as follows:

      ___
  ___|___|___
 |___|___|___|
     |___|

-If you have levels > 1, each surrounding 1 pixel, needs to be the result of the surrounding erodes/dilates to have the correct value for the subsequent opposite operation.
-In real terms, this means the number of pixels which affect the final value for that operation grows outwards, as each pixel affecting the final, is affected by those surrounding.
-Is it possible to unroll this dependency so it can be performed in a single step, resulting in the diamond pattern as shown for levels = 2 below, where x is the final resultant pixel being calculated.
+If you have levels > 1, each surrounding 1 pixel needs to be the result of the surrounding erodes/dilates to have the correct value for the subsequent opposite operation.
+In real terms, this means the number of pixels which affect the final value for that operation grows outwards, as each pixel affecting the final value is affected by those surrounding it.
+It is possible to unroll this dependency so it can be performed in a single step, resulting in the diamond pattern as shown for levels = 2 below, where x is the final resultant pixel being calculated.

          ___
      ___|___|___